TUBAF-IFI-VR/liteqa/README.md

 The compilation is done using python `distutils`.
 The shared object is loaded and executed using python `ctypes`.

-`liteqa` requires Paraview.
+`liteqa` requires ParaView.
+ParaView is not in the dependencies list of the `liteqa` pip package, because sometimes it is installed manually.
+There are three ways ParaView can be installed:
+1. Install paraview using pip: `pip install paraview`
+2. Install ParaView using a package manager, or compile it from source in order to find the `liteqa` python package installed in the local system.
-The stable binary version of ParaView from the [ParaView website](https://www.paraview.org/) can be used, **only if** it uses the system site-packages of the default `python3` interpreter.
+3. The stable binary version of ParaView from the [ParaView website](https://www.paraview.org/) can be used, **only if** it uses the system site-packages of the default `python3` interpreter.
-Otherwise, ParaView must be installed using a package manager, or it must be compiled from source in order to find the `liteqa` python package installed in the local system.
-When using the binary version from the website or manual compilation, make sure that the `pvpython` executable is accessible in the PATH.

 ---